Web Key IT’s 16 Steps

 Who does it effect?

-Users who are blind cannot see to use a mouse and users with low vision who may have trouble finding or tracking a pointer indicator on screen.
+Users who are blind cannot see to use a mouse and users with low vision may have trouble finding or tracking a pointer indicator on the screen.
 Also, people with hand tremors find using a mouse very difficult and therefore usually use a keyboard.

-Ensuring the keyboard has access to interactive elements also allows for differing types of assistive technologies, such as switches, foot pedals and puff devices.
+Ensuring the keyboard has access to interactive elements also allows for differing types of assistive technologies, such as switches, foot pedals, and puff devices.

 Testing Keyboard Accessibility